appscode/blog/content/post/kubedb-v2024.02.14/index.md

 - walg
 ---

 We are pleased to announce the release of [KubeDB v2024.2.14](https://kubedb.com/docs/v2024.2.14/setup/).
 This release is primarily focused on extending support for new databases including `Solr`, `Singlestore`, `Druid`, `RabbitMQ`, `FerretDB` and `ZooKeeper`.
 Besides provisioning, customizable health checker, custom template for services, custom template for pods & containers, authentication, multiple termination strategies, default container security are included along with these new database supports.
 This release also brings support for `ConnectCluster` for Kafka and `Pgpool` for Postgres.
 A breaking update in API for `ElasticsearchDashboard` has been added to this release as well. `Grafana summary dashboard with alerts` for Postgres and `Point in Time Recovery` for archiver supported databases are further additions in this release.
 All the KubeDB managed database images has been custom-built ensuring less CVEs.
 This post lists all the major changes done in this release since the last release.
-Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.2.14/README.md).
+Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.2.14/README.md) and [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.1.31/README.md).
 Let’s see the changes done in this release.

 ## Introducing FeatureGate for KubeDB installation